 I’ve often sat in a debrief where someone says, “Did you ask the consumer XYZ?”
 Often these questions arise after the initial study has unveiled a real nugget of insight.
 Invariably the answer to this question suddenly becomes the essential missing piece of the jigsaw on which your project relies.

-Another example is where you’ve attended an internal meeting, and now you need to know the answers to some critical questions before internal stakeholders can align on a particular course of action.
+Another example is when you’ve attended an internal meeting, and now you need to know the answers to some critical questions before internal stakeholders can align on a particular course of action.

 Why did you decide to use the Zinklar insights platform?